-again "thrashed out" the economic problems.
+A few days later, we sat down again with Mikoyan and one or two other Soviet officials and again "thrashed out" the economic problems.
 Seeing the unhelpful predisposition of the friends, we ourselves cancelled many of our requests.
-We restricted ourselves to the most essential things and, regardless of their "advice", I dug my toes in and managed to secure a small credit for industry, especially for the oil industry and the mines.
+We restricted ourselves to the most essential things and, regardless of their "advice," I dug my toes in and managed to secure a small credit for industry, especially for the oil industry and the mines.